 A representative number of accessible windows and doors were operated and found to be functional.
-The primary windows were vinyl-clad, casement style, with double pane glass.
-All exterior doors were operated and found to be functional.
+The primary windows were vinyl-clad, a combination of casement and double hung style, with double pane glass.
+All exterior doors were operated and found to be functional except as noted below.
 The exterior door locks should be changed or rekeyed upon occupancy.
 Possible problem areas may not be identified if the windows or doors have been recently painted.